 Automate your routines with our multi-tool measurement software

-SweepMe! is a creative and flexible test & measurement software.
-You can create procedures in short time by drag&drop of modules in a tree-like sequencer tool.
-Any instrument can be added via an open interface by using python programming language.
+Control your instruments, automate your measurements, and analyze your data with SweepMe! - a multi-tool measurement software.
+You can create procedures in short time via drag&drop of modules in a tree-like sequencer tool.
+Any instrument can be added via an open interface by using the Python programming language.
 Drivers of already implemented devices are used and shared across all users.
-We wish you a lot of fun while measuring and good results!

 Use Cases